DinoMarlir/Satiscraft/README.md

 # Build
-To build this project just run `./gradlew shadowJar`
+To build a jarfile from Satiscraft just run `./gradlew shadowJar`